Frameworks & Systems

 Technical and vocational education systems across developing regions operate in isolation, creating barriers to workforce mobility, skills recognition, and industry alignment.

-Structured technical and vocational pathways enabling cross-border skills recognition, workforce mobility, and industry-aligned certification.
-The model defines competency frameworks, assessment methodologies, and mutual recognition protocols.
+The QTVET initiative is exploring structured technical and vocational pathways intended to support cross-border skills recognition, workforce mobility, and industry-aligned recognition.
+Components under consideration include competency frameworks, assessment methodologies, and mutual recognition concepts.

 Competency Frameworks